Teskann/mdtoc/tests/in/emojis.md

 # This title contains a wave ! :ocean:

+# This title contains a wave :ocean:

+# This title contains a wave:ocean:

 ## This title too ! :fire:

+## Symbols ! ! ! !  !   !    !

 ### This title does not !